easyCZ/SLIP-A-2015/report/filip.md

   </tr>
 </table>

-In order to better test the resulting setting, it was applied the available data using dense iteration.
-The result was X HELP.
+In order to better test the resulting setting, it was applied to the available data using dense iteration.
+The result was a variation of approximately 16 beats per minute.

 ### Method Evaluation and Improvements